What is a Sales Funnel, and How Do I Create a Perfect 1?

 3) Developing a relationship:

-Next, it’s time to develop a real relationship with potential customers who feel like part of the company and know that someone will be there if something goes wrong.
+Next, it’s time to develop a real relationship with potential customers who feel like part of the company and know someone will be there if something goes wrong.

 What is the sales funnel process?